-The Directors have estimated the value of the Company's investment properties to be N3.6billion as at 31 December 2021.
-Independent external valuations carried out as at 31 December 2021 were obtained in order to support the value in the Company's financial statements.
-These valuations are based on certain key assumptions and significant judgments including capitalization rates and fair market rents.
+The Directors have estimated the Company's investment properties to be N4.4 billion as at 31 December 2022.
+Independent external valuation carried out as at 31 December 2022 were obtained in order to support the value in the company's financial statements.
+These valuations are based on certain key assumptions and sigificant judgements including capitalisation on rate and fair market rents.